 Our sales season begins in June.
 This is when we begin taking orders for fruit.
-Give us a call, tell us how many quart of cherries or the amount of peaches, pears, or apples you need and what variety you prefer.
+Give us a call, tell us how many quart of cherries or the amount of peaches, pears, or apples you need, and what variety you prefer.
 When we begin picking that particular item, and get to your name on the list, we'll give you a call and arrange for you to come for your fruit.

 Our fruit stand opens for business when we begin picking sweet cherries.
-Our sweet cherry varieties are Ulster, Emperor Francis (Yellow), and Hedelfenkin, Hudson, Van, and Regina.
+Our sweet cherry varieites are Ulster, Emperor Francis (yellow) and Hedelfenkin, Hudson, Van, and Regina.
 They usually ripen around the third week of June, depending, of course, on "Mother Nature".

-Our sour cherry (or Montmorency) crop is available for you already picked or you may pick your own.
+Our sour cherry (or Montmorency), crop is available for you already picked or you may pick your own.
 They ripen around July 4.
 Apricots also ripen at this time, as well as Black Raspberries and Blueberries.

 Our various varieties of nectarines ripen July through August.

 Peach season begins in July.
-Our first variety of peaches is Rich May, Harbinger, and then Flaming Fury.
+Our first variety of peaches is Rich May, Desiree, and then Flaming Fury.
 They are followed by Garnet Beauty, Early Red Haven, Harbelle, and Red Haven.
-Our "mid-season" peaches are Sun Haven, Sunhigh, John Boy, and Loring.
-Our "late season" brings Blake, Biscoe, Crest Haven, Jersey Queen, Redskins, Laurel, O'Henry, and Victoria.
+Our "mid-season" peaches are Sun Haven, Sunhigh, and Loring.
+Our "late season" brings Crest Haven, Jersey Queen, Laurol, O'Henry, and Victoria.
 We also have three varieties of White Peaches available throughout the season.
 Our peach season usually extends through mid-Sept.
 All other fresh produce (ie. sweet corn, tomatoes, potatoes, cantaloupe, pumpkins, green beans, etc. is locally grown.
 Plums begin mid-July with our Methley Plum, The end of July brings one of our favorites, Golden Plums, and August sees the Stanley Prune Plums.

-Apple Season begins in July with Lodi and Pristine.
-August brings us Summer Rambo, Dandee Red, Gala, and Ginger Gold.
-We continue with Smokehouse, Red Delicious, Honey Crisp, Jonathan, Jonagold, Golden Delicious, Rome, York, Stayman, Fuji, Cameo, Granny Smith, and Pink Lady.
+Apple season begins in July with Lodi, August bring us Summer Rambo, Dandee Red, Gala, and Ginger Gold.
+We continue with Smokehouse, Red Delicious, Honey Crisp, Jonathan, Jonagold, Golden Delicious, Rome, York, Stayman, Fuji, Cameo, Granny Smith, Ever Crisp, and Pink Lady.